5G NR: Frequency bands

+gNodeB

+gNodeB or gNb (Next Generation Node B) means a 5G base station.
+It transmits radio data to and receives radio data from user equipment.
+Its coverage area is called a cell.
+The gNodeB may be a tower.

+A "Non-Standalone" (NSA) gNodeB is built on an existing LTE (4G) base station (eNodeB or eNB).

 Network deployments

 Ooredoo was the first carrier to launch a commercial 5G NR network, in May 2018 in Qatar.
 Other carriers around the world have been following suit.

 Development

 In 2018, 3GPP published Release 15, which includes what is described as "Phase 1" standardization for 5G NR.
 The timeline for Release 16, which will be "5G phase 2", follows a freeze date of March 2020 and a completion date of June 2020, Release 17 was originally scheduled for delivery in September 2021. but, because of the COVID-19 pandemic, it was rescheduled for June 2022.

 Release 18 work has started in 3GPP.
 Rel.18 is referred to as "NR Advanced" signifying another milestone in wireless communication systems.
 NR Advanced will include features such as eXtended Reality (XR), AI/ML studies, and Mobility enhancements.
 Mobility is in the core of 3GPP technology and has so far been handled on Layer 3 (RRC), now, in Rel-18 the work on mobility is to introduce lower layer triggered mobility.